-- Tending the Heart Fire, Living in the Flow with the Pulse of Life by Shiva Rea, 2014…a beautiful book filled with yoga and great illustrations and pictures…see pages 140-141.
+- Tending the Heart Fire, Living in the Flow with the Pulse of Life by Shiva Rea, 2014…a beautiful book filled with yoga, great illustrations, and pictures…see pages 140-141.

 - Eastern Body, Western Mind, Psychology and the Chakra System as a Path to the Self by Anodea Judith, 2004…linked in the writing above.

 - The Biology of Transcendence, A Blueprint of the Human Spirit by Joseph Chilton Pearce, 2002.

 - The Heart-Mind Matrix: How the Heart Can Teach the Mind New Ways to Think by Joseph Chilton Pearce, 2012…linked in the writing above.

 - Radical Forgiveness by Colin Tipping, 2002.